-Weight is probably around 1100 to 1150 pounds, acceleration is dramatic, and while V8 powered racers (McLaren, Lola, 427 Cobra, and others I have raced against) generally put ahead on the straights, none can equal the Mallock's ability to get through corners.
+Weight is probably around 1100 to 1150 pounds, acceleration is dramatic, and while V8 powered racers (McLaren, Lola, 427 Cobra, and others I have raced against) generally pull ahead on the straights, none can equal the Mallock's ability to get through corners.
 And especially 'in the wet' where the Mallock seems to have some magical capabilities.

-For 'spares,' have alloy body panels, painted nose, sundry other things.
+For 'spares,' have alloy body panels, painted nose, spare wheels, sundry other things.
 A complete package AND for extra money, can supply an excellent very lightweight alloy trailer with a custom made frame and canopy I had made to fit the Mallock inside.
 Easy to load, has twin spare wheels, and can be pulled by virtually any tow vehicle.

 I can't imagine a more perfect racer for the money.
-Reliable, super fast, awesome handling and braking, distinctive, great history (including inclusion in the only Mallock book I have ever seen....one page 102) AND one gets great support from Richard Mallock at the works in England.
+Reliable, super fast, awesome handling and braking, distinctive, great history (including inclusion in the only Mallock book I have ever seen....on page 102) AND one gets great support from Richard Mallock at the works in England.
 Parts, advice, whatever is needed.